fparages/iit-uptake-capstone/failure_modelling/README.md

     ├── README.md          <- The top-level README for developers using this project.
     |
     ├── data
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, canonical data for modeling.
     │   └── raw            <- The original, immutable data dump.
     |
     ├── trained_models     <- Trained and serialized models, model predictions, or model summaries.